baihuqian/baihuqian.github.io/_posts/2017-08-01-Scala-Functions.md

 ## Procedures
-Special function that returns no value, or return `Unit` to be precise.
+Procedure is special function that returns no value, or return `Unit` to be precise.
 It is a function without the `=` between definition and body:

 ```scala
 def doSomething(s: String) { // no =